JimsonXD/JimsonXD/README.md

-# Hi there! 👋 I'm Jimson Montederamos
+# Jimson Montederamos

-I'm Jimson Montederamos, an enthusiastic software developer on a continuous journey of learning and growth.
+Hi there👋 I'm Jimson Montederamos, an enthusiastic software developer on a continuous journey of learning and growth.
 My passion lies in crafting clean, user-friendly interfaces and building robust server-side logic.
 I specialize in web development, cloud technologies, and DevOps practices.

 ## Tech Stack 🚀